 For school leavers, they are a great alternative to university.
 But apprenticeships can benefit people of all ages who want to improve their skills and knowledge in existing roles, or start a new career in an entirely different field.

 This means that you can select from a wider pool of potential candidates, giving you the best chance of finding an apprentice with the right skills and attributes for your business.

 Apprentices must be paid at least the National Minimum Wage (NMW) Apprentice Rate, which varies according to their age group and year of apprenticeship.

-- Aged 19 or over and have completed the first year – NMW or National Living Wage rate for their age
+- Aged 19 or over and have completed the first year – NMW or National Living Wage rate for their age, which is currently

 You can use GOV.UK’s National Minimum Wage and Living Wage calculator to check that you are paying your apprentice the correct amount.